What Does Branded Direct Response Advertising Really Mean?

 Branded direct response ads prioritize high-production value and hard-hitting, sales driving copy above all else.
 They focus on factors within the product and the brand that differentiate it from competitors.
 Too often, companies fall into the trap of producing creative that is indistinguishable from the ads of the rest of the industry.
 The commercial would be the same no matter what logo appeared on the end card.
 When done correctly, branded direct response advertisements are unmistakable for anyone else.

 To do this, the ad must strike a balance between rational and emotional persuasive appeals.
 The rational appeal justifies the purchase as the obvious solution to the customers' problem, and the emotional appeal pushes them to take immediate action.

 Watch these two ads by the same advertiser.
-One is a traditional brand spot, while the other is a branded direct response spot:
+One is more in line with a traditional brand spot, while the other is a branded direct response spot:

 While the brand spot does an effective job of forwarding and emotional message of how NewDay USA helps servicemembers, it does not spend any time at all selling the product.
 That’s not to say a spot like this doesn’t serve a purpose.
 It’s incredibly effective for driving brand awareness when placed in strategic media timeslots.